Clara Clemens: Marriage and inheritance

-Clemens went for a sleigh ride on December 20, 1908, with Russian concert pianist Ossip Gabrilowitsch who was staying with her father at his residence "Innocence at Home" in Redding, Connecticut.
+Clemens went for a sleigh ride on December 20, 1908, with Russian concert pianist Ossip Gabrilowitsch who was staying with her father at his residence "Innocents at Home" in Redding, Connecticut.
 The horse was frightened by a flapping newspaper and it bolted, causing Gabrilowitsch to lose control.
 The sleigh overturned at the top of a hill near a 50 ft drop, throwing Clemens out.
 Gabrilowitsch saved both her and the horse from plunging over the edge, spraining an ankle in his exertions.
 He returned Clemens home unharmed except for the shock of the accident.
 Twain biographer Michael Shelden doubts the truth of this heroic tale and suggests that the story was planted in the press to quiet rumors that Clara was having an affair with Charles Wark, her former accompanist and a married man.

 Theodor Leschetizky was training Gabrilowitsch in Vienna in 1899, and he introduced him to Clemens.
-They were married on October 6, 1909, in the drawing room at Stormfield, the Clemens home, with her father's friend Rev. Joseph Twichell presiding.)
+They were married on October 6, 1909, in the drawing room at Stormfield, the Clemens home, with her father's friend Rev. Joseph Twichell presiding.
 Her father said that the engagement was not new, having been "made and dissolved twice six years ago".
 He also said that the marriage was sudden because Gabrilowitsch had just recovered from a surgical operation which he had undergone in the summer and they were about to head off to their new house in Berlin where he would begin his European season.

 Samuel Clemens died on April 21, 1910, leaving his estate to be equally divided between his surviving daughters in a will dated August 17, 1909.
-His daughter Jean Clemens drowned in the bathtub on December 24, 1909, after having an epileptic seizure.
+His daughter Jean Clemens died in the bathtub on December 24, 1909, after having an epileptic seizure.
 Clara inherited the entire estate, which provided quarterly payments of interest to keep it "free from any control or interference from any husband she may have."
-On July 9, Clara announced that she was donating her father's library to the Mark Twain Free Library, consisting of nearly 2,500 books.
+On July 9, Clara announced that she was donating her father's library of nearly 2,500 books to the Mark Twain Free Library.

 On August 19, 1910, Clara's only child Nina was born at Stormfield.
 Nina Gabrilowitsch (1910–1966) was Twain's last descendant, and she died January 16, 1966, in a Los Angeles hotel.
 She had been a heavy drinker, and bottles of pills and alcohol were found in her room.